MERNCraft/Nail-It/docs/md/41-Get the AI to Join the Game.md

 <details class="solution">
 <summary>Solution</summary>

-You can achieve the result I show above with just three changes, as shown below.
+You can achieve the result I show above with just three changes, as shown in **bold** below.

 ```javascript-
 <i>const {